troysand/tic-tac-toe/README.md

 # Tic-Tac-Toe

-## Set-Up Instructions:
+## Set-Up Instructions
 1. Edit app.yaml with an application id that you get from
 <http://console.developers.google.com>.
 1. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.
 1. (Optional) Generate your client library(ies) with the endpoints tool.
  Deploy your application.

-##Game Description:
+## Game Description
 [Tic-Tac-Toe ](https://en.wikipedia.org/wiki/Tic-tac-toe) is a game played between two players on a 3x3 grid.
 Players are assigned to be either X's or O's and then one player goes first.
 Players take turns marking the board with their assigned letter until one player gets three marks in a row either horizontally, vertically or diagonally.
 The player that does this first is the winner.
 If no moves are available and no player has won then the game is a draw.

-###Game Board
+### Game Board
 The tic-tac-toe board looks like:
 ```
    |   |